Chiko4884/Netex-mobile/README.md

 # Netex-mobile app

- Project intern at Navis academy
+trainee's work at the Navis Academy